What Language is This? Ask Your Tokenizer: Results

 \paragraph{Base Results.} We first evaluate \unilid on standard LID benchmarks: GlotLID-C, UDHR, and FLORES-200.
 Although \unilid is not always the top-performing system in terms of F1, \cref{tab:lid_main} shows that both \unilid and \unilid-Mistral-Nemo achieve competitive macro-averaged F1 scores while consistently maintaining low FPR across both large-scale settings and low-resource datasets.
 Notably, on the largest evaluation set (full GlotLID-C test), \unilid reduces FPR by roughly 25\% compared to \fasttext (2.03e-5 vs 2.71e-5)---a property that can be more critical than F1 in many LID applications.
 For example, in web-scale crawling, a poor FPR for a low-resource language can lead to a training corpus dominated by noise (common languages misclassified as rare ones).
 Overall, these results demonstrate \unilid’s efficacy as a general-purpose LID system.
 In subsequent sections, we compare primarily against \fasttext.
 It is the only of these systems for which we can control training data (\glotlid is an instantiation of \fasttext, just with a particular dataset); we cannot control for test-set contamination or sample efficiency with the other systems.

-\paragraph{Dialect Differentiation.} \cref{tab:per_language_f1} reports results on the DSL-ML 2024 benchmark. \unilid demonstrates strong performance: it substantially outperforms \fasttext on macro F1, improving from 0.53 to 0.72.
+\paragraph{Dialect Differentiation.} \cref{tab:per_language_f1} reports results on the DSL-ML 2024 benchmark. \unilid demonstrates strong performance in comparison to participant submissions in the DSL-ML 2024 shared task.
+On French dialects, \unilid achieves a macro-F1 of 0.534 in comparison to 0.385 for the top shared-task system. \unilid provides smaller but consistent gains on the other dialect groups as well: Spanish (0.850 vs 0.823), Portuguese (0.770 vs 0.752), and BCMS (0.769 vs 0.762).
+It also substantially outperforms \fasttext on macro F1, improving from 0.53 to 0.72.
 We note that part of this result is driven by the 0.00 F1 achieved by \fasttext on several of the Slavic languages.
 This poor performance may in part be due to the small amount of training data for those languages (see \cref{app:datasets} for the dataset breakdown), a regime that \cref{fig:samples-accuracy} likewise evinces that \fasttext struggles with.
-The result that \unilid performs well in this regime---one characterized by high lexical overlap and minimal orthographic differences---supports the hypothesis that treating segmentation as language-specific provides a meaningful advantage in fine-grained classification settings.
+There are several potential reasons why \unilid performs particularly well in this regime: First, UniLID's vocabulary $\vocab$ provides a structural inductive bias; only per-language token frequencies must be estimated from the data.
+This stands in contrast to setups like \fasttext, where high-dimensional embeddings for millions of $n$-gram spans must be adjusted to give signal for the language.
+Second, generative classifiers are known to be more sample-efficient than discriminative ones in low-data regimes \cite{ng2001discriminative}, and UniLID is generative while fastText is discriminative.